promote the interoperability of payments acceptance

 protect the interests of its member organizations

-nexo standards has been the very first organization to design and develop card payment messages based on ISO 20022 .
+nexo standards has been the very first organization to design and develop payment acceptance messages based on ISO 20022 .

 The delivery of universal standard and protocols messages ensure the interoperability of different equipment and payment systems, internationally.

-nexo standards is at the origin of the entire ISO 20022 standardization process for card payments and its membership base includes,
+nexo standards is at the origin of the entire ISO 20022 standardization process for payments acceptance and its membership base includes,

-Acceptors, Processors, Card Schemes, Payment Service Providers and Vendors.
+Acceptors, Processors, Schemes, Payment Service Providers and Vendors.